bonuanil/learnapp/README.md

 # learnapp

-This project covers the concepts of Spring Microservices
+This project covers the concepts of Spring Microservices.
 ## Modules
 ## 1. confsrv:
     This is the centralized configuration server module.